Viskan/node-hacontrol/README.md

 [![Build Status](https://travis-ci.org/Viskan/node-hacontrol.svg?branch=master)](https://travis-ci.org/Viskan/node-hacontrol)

 Where can I find the releases?
-(NOT YET)
 ------------------------------
 You can install it using npm.
 Exampel package.json file: